Dawneliz/Dawneliz/README.md

 - 👋 Hi, I’m @Dawneliz
 - 👀 I’m interested in learning more.
-- 🌱 I’m currently learning Big Data for a Data Science program at Entity Academy.
+- 🌱 I’m currently working on my group final project for a Data Science program at Entity Academy.
 - 💞️ I’m looking to collaborate on hopefully something interesting.
-- 📫 How to reach me: Call me, beep me, when you want to reach me.
+- 📫 How to reach me: LinkedIn, call me, text me or email me

 Still learning this GitHub shin dig.